 |Accept More Risk||Accepts Less Risk|

-So in summary, patients who are diabetic or who have severe acid reflux (lifestyle altering acid reflux) should strongly consider the gastric bypass.
+So, in summary, patients who have diabetes or who have severe acid reflux (lifestyle-altering acid reflux) should strongly consider gastric bypass.
 Patients with a lower BMI (less than 45 / 50) or extensive previous abdominal surgery with multiple incisions, multiple reoperations, lots of scars across the abdomen should strongly consider a sleeve gastrectomy.